Bandy X. Lee: Termination from Yale University

-According to Lee, John Krystal, chair of the psychiatry department at Yale, immediately warned her that the department would terminate her teaching role at Yale if her behavior did not change.
+According to Lee, John Krystal, chair of the psychiatry department at Yale, immediately called her to a meeting.
+This was in stark contrast to his affirmation of her free speech rights less than two years earlier.
 She requested an investigation but did not hear back until her termination letter on May 17, 2020.
-After multiple appeals, Krystal in a September 4, 2020, letter gave as reasons for Lee's termination: "your repeated violations of the APA's Goldwater Rule and your inappropriate transfer of the duty to warn from the treatment setting to national politics."
+After multiple inquiries, Krystal in a September 4, 2020, letter gave as an explanation for Lee's termination: "your repeated violations of the APA's Goldwater Rule and your inappropriate transfer of the duty to warn from the treatment setting to national politics."
 It may also have been a response to a letter by Gregory Scholtz, the president of the American Association of University Professors (AAUP), also dated September 4, 2020: "The interest of our Association in the case of Dr. Lee arises from its longstanding commitment to basic tenets of academic freedom and due process....
 Under the 1940 Statement, 'College and university teachers are citizens, members of a learned profession, and officers of an educational institution.
 When they speak or write as citizens, they should be free from institutional censorship or discipline.... [e]xtramural utterances rarely bear upon the faculty member’s fitness for continuing service.'"
 In March 2021, Lee sued Yale University over the termination, claiming breach of contract, breach of good faith and wrongful termination.
 She has also continued to deny that she has broken the Goldwater rule, stating that "danger" is not a diagnosis: "While an in-person interview can be quite useful, it is not strictly required to assess danger."